Eshetugirma/A2SV/README.md

-# peer to peer code review
+# pair code review at A2sv